ModelEarth/data-pipeline/timelines/training/naics/README.md

 ### 2.)
 Output annual training files to:
 output/2021/2021-naics2-counties.csv

-The training file format will be:
+For each industry, there will be 3 columns (Firms, People and Pay)

 Fips, N1111-Firms, N1111-People, N1111-Pay, N2222-Firms, N2222-People, N2222-Pay, ...

-Each row is a location.
-(FIPS = countyID)
+Each row is a location (Fips = countyID) with 3 attributes per industry.
-The cells are attributes (Establishments, Employees, Payroll) for the NAICS rows.

-This is the equivalent to the prior file (ztca = zipcode):
+The following attribute names are equivalent:

+Firms = Establishments
+People = Employees
+Pay = Payroll

+As a reference, the prior structure for ztca (zipcode) was:

 zcta, JobsTotal, JobsAgriculture, JobsEntertainment,… Population, Poverty, PovertyUnder18, Education,WorkExperience, WorkingFulltime, WorkingFulltime_Poverty, y